SathvikaTR/loyolagithubworkshop/README.md

 >This is sub point

-@grinning :+1: This PR looks great - it's ready to merge! :shipit:
+@grinning :+1: This PR looks great - it's ready to merge! :mx_claus: